How To Mindfully Transform Feelings Of Irritation Into Kindness.

 This practice will water the seeds of compassion for yourself and others who irritate you.

-As you soften and open your heart to yourself and how you are imperfect, you will also begin to open your heart to others.
+As you soften and open your heart to yourself and your imperfections, you will also begin to open your heart to others.

 If you feel called, please leave a comment below.
 Our community would love to hear from you!